google/kctf/docs/google-cloud.md

     kctf chal start
     ```

   **Note**: This is a very weak proof of work (strength of 0.1 seconds).
-For it to be useful in a real CTF, you probably want to set it to 1337 for 10 seconds of work, or more.
+For it to be useful in a real CTF, you probably want to set it to 10 seconds of work, or more.
 That said, for this walkthrough, let's take it easy, and leave it at 10.

 Once the challenge is updated, run:
 ```bash